Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 		5. Hit the URL to check the status of surface and deep check.
 		6. Once the statusQueryGetUri response runtimeStatus is complete.
 There will be output for surface and deep check which will contain the resources checks for both the server.

-## Stop Migration Tool
+## Stopping the Migration Tool

+Towards the end of migration, after a majority of the data has been copied, we recommend stopping all writes to Azure API for FHIR, and then waiting for the final $export/$imports to complete and for all the data to be migrated over to the new AHDS FHIR server prior to cutting over and starting to write to the new FHIR server.
+However, if you wish to start writing to the new AHDS FHIR server before the migration finishes, you can search, read, and POST new resources, but you should not update any resources.

 You can stop the migration tool once the data migration from Azure API for FHIR instance to Azure Health Data Service FHIR service is completed.

-You can verfiy the data migration completion from Data Movement Verification step mentioned above.
+You can verify the data migration completion from Data Movement Verification step mentioned above.

-Please follow below step to stop the migration tool.
+Please follow below steps to stop the migration tool.

 ### Azure Portal
 1. Go to the resource group on Azure Portal where the data migration tool is deployed.